bigchaindb/site/_src/_guides/tutorial-piece-of-art.md

 Note again that in the output of this transfer transaction we have `newOwner.publicKey`.
 This shows that Alice has transferred the ownership of the Meninas to anybody else (newOwner).
 Furthermore, the input being spent is 0, as there is just one input.
 Additionally, note that the metadata field was used to update information about the painting (the price of the transaction, which increased to 30 mn.
 EUR etc.).

-You have now updated your asset and it is now not anymore you who will be able to transfer the painting, because someone else is now the owner.
+You have now updated your asset and it is now not anymore Alice who will be able to transfer the painting, because someone else is now the owner.

 That's it, we have created a digital representation of a painting and transferred the ownership to another user.